 If you would like to keep up to date on our latest consultations please visit the 'Open public consultations' section at the bottom of this page or sign up to our mailing list.

 We host a series of public events, webinars, panel events and roundtables throughout the year to complement our consultations or specific items of work, all of which help steer the development of Open Networks products and deliverables.
 These are listed on our Events page.

 The whole system challenges that we are looking to solve requires the right expertise.
 As the natural home for network collaboration, Open Networks draws on the expertise of each network company to lead this development work and has a significant number of representatives from each company developing and progressing all the necessary steps to build a grid that leaves nobody behind.

-The project is overseen by the Steering Group, which informs and advises the Advisory Group, as well as drawing on expertise from our other committees.
+The project is overseen by the Steering Group, as well as drawing on expertise from our other committees.
 BEIS and Ofgem sit on the Steering Group.

 Project management documents and resources

 The sections below are a collection of project-wide resources and latest consultation documents.